Education in Niger: Gender Inequality

 Niger is ranked close to the bottom of the Human Development Reports' Gender Inequality Index, placed at 151 out of 189 countries.
 Access to education makes up part of this index's criteria, with figures showing educational disparities among an already undereducated general population.
 While only 23 percent of boys complete secondary school, the figure is even lower for girls at just 17 percent.
 At all levels of schooling, girls attend less than boys.
 Literacy rates also reflect educational inequality, with 23 percent of girls over the age of fifteen demonstrating literacy, compared to 39 percent of boys of the same age group.
 This inequality can be attributed to several factors, including safety concerns, long distances and lack of access to schools, cultural norms that prioritize education less for girls, and child marriage.
 The impact of gender inequality in Niger, which is partially driven by unequal access to education, extends beyond just the educational sphere.
 The World Bank estimates that by giving women more equal spending and earning power––specifically through investments in girls' education and reducing child marriage––Niger's GDP per capita could increase by up to a fourth.
 Gender inequality in education is therefore more than just an issue of principle for the nation, since it impacts the economic well-being of all.

 Efforts to close the gender gap

 Both educational authorities in Niger and international organizations have taken steps to address gender inequality in education.
 For example, the United States Agency for International Development and UNICEF have both pledged to assist Niger's government in making education more accessible for girls.
-And Niger's government has laid out a ten-year plan for the education sector from 2014-2024 committing to, among other things, incentivizing girls' enrollment and retention.
+And Niger's government has laid out a ten-year plan for the education sector from 2014 to 2024 committing to, among other things, incentivizing girls' enrollment and retention.
 While it remains to be seen exactly how successful implementation of these strategies will be by 2024, the program has been endorsed and supported by the United Nations Educational, Scientific and Cultural Organization.